Rip This Joint

-"Rip This Joint" is the second song on the Rolling Stones' classic 1972 album Exile on Main St. Written by Mick Jagger and Keith Richards, "Rip This Joint" is one of the fastest songs in the Stones' canon, with a pronounced rockabilly feel.
+"Rip This Joint" is the second song on the Rolling Stones' classic 1972 album Exile on Main St. Written by Mick Jagger and Keith Richards, "Rip This Joint" is one of the fastest songs in the Stones' catalogue, with a pronounced rockabilly feel.
 Jagger's breakneck delivery of the song's lines spells out a rambling tale set across America from the perspective of a foreigner.

 Background

 Richards notes the tempo of the song: "It's one of the fastest ones of the lot and it really keeps you on your toes".